JakubTabor/Text_Representation__Bag_Of_Words/README.md

 # I put also my X_train into array, I check shape and it looks that i have 7788 words in my vocabulary
 # I look at words in my vocab and their count
 # Now I gonna use "MultinomialNB" to train my data, so I import it and put my transformed X_train and y_train
-# I also transform my X_test to use it into predictions, so I import "classification_report", create y_pred and put my true and predicted results into it
+# I also transform my X_test to use it in predictions, so I import "classification_report", create y_pred and put my true and predicted results into it
+# I take two emails of each cateegory, then i transforms emails into vectors and check predictions, it work good